rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 - Click 'Next:tags' then 'Next:review' Review policy > Name = whatever you wish, in this case "morgan-and-co-policy" Description = "Access to S3 bucket for Morgan and Co static files" 'Create policy'.

-- On left-hand-side menu, click 'User Groups', select your group > Permissions > Add Permissions dropdown towards the right and select 'Attach Policies' Search for the policiy we just created, tick the box to select it, then 'Add permissions'
+- On left-hand-side menu, click 'User Groups', select your group > Permissions > Add Permissions dropdown towards the right and select 'Attach Policies'.
+Search for the policiy just created, tick the box to select it, then 'Add permissions'.

 - Left-hand-side menu select 'Users' > Add Users > name it "morgan-and-co-staticfiles-user" and tick "Access key - Programmatic access" box.
 Click 'Next: Persmissions' > tick box for our group in the list then 'Next:tags' > 'Next:review' > 'Create user' > 'Download .csv' (very important to do so, as you can't download it again).
 Close.

+### Connecting to AWS

-- Back in gitpod CLI `pip3 install boto3` `pip3 install django-storages` `pip3 freeze > requirements.txt`.
+- In gitpod CLI `pip3 install boto3`, `pip3 install django-storages`, `pip3 freeze > requirements.txt`.

-- "morgan_and_co" folder in gitpod > "settings.py", add `'storages'`, to our 'INSTALLED_APPS', under the 'other' section also, a space under MEDIA URL section add this new section:
+- "morgan_and_co" > "settings.py", add `'storages'`, to our 'INSTALLED_APPS', under the 'other' section.
+- Add the following to the "settings.py" file too:
 ```
 if 'USE_AWS' in os.environ:
     # Bucket Config